KalyanasGitRepo/PegaOnKubernetes/README.md

 1. Request access for "My Pega Docker Image Access" from https://sm.pega.com.

 2. Request for API access keys (For more details refer: https://docs.pega.com/client-managed-cloud/87/pega-provided-docker-images).
 Store UserId and API key in a secure location.
+We need these credentials for Step: 11

 3. Make sure you have your own private docker registry to maintain your docker images.
 Generate APIKey to push images to your repository.
+We need these credentials for Step: 11

 4. Download & install Pega Personal Edition https://community.pega.com/digital-delivery